What is NATO and why was it formed?

 Each member contributes to a common fund based on the size of its overall economy.

-NATO’s common fund budget — $3.6 billion in 2023 — supports the NATO Security Investment Program (NSIP), the Military Budget, and the Civil Budget.
-These sources provide funding for collective military infrastructure such as defense, readiness and interoperability, digital and cyber capabilities, and other administrative costs.
+NATO’s common fund budget—up to $6.2 billion in 2026—supports the NATO Security Investment Program (NSIP), the Military Budget, and the Civil Budget.
+These funds support collective military infrastructure, including defense, readiness and interoperability, digital and cyber capabilities, and other administrative costs.

-The US is projected to cover roughly 16% of NATO’s 2024 budget, or around $572 million.
-Although NATO benefits from US funding, the US also benefits from operating within and having access to military bases in foreign countries, as well as enabling US contractors to pitch and win NATO projects.
+The US is projected to cover roughly 15% of NATO’s 2026 budget, or around $933 million.
+Although NATO benefits from US funding, the US also benefits from operating within—and having access to—military bases in foreign countries, as well as from enabling U.S. contractors to bid for and win NATO projects.

-In addition to direct funding, each country is expected to spend 2% of its national GDP on its own national defense or military spending.
-Although this is not an explicit requirement of membership, it is viewed as a measure of a country’s commitment to NATO and common defense efforts.
-This 2% agreement was established at a 2014 NATO summit following Russia’s forced annexation of Crimea from Ukraine.
+In addition to direct funding, each country is expected to invest a percentage of its national GDP in its own national defense or military spending.
+Although this is not an explicit requirement of membership, it is viewed as a measure of a country’s commitment to NATO and to common defense efforts.

-In FY 2023, eleven NATO members met the target of spending 2% of their GDP on defense, based on estimates.
-Poland spent the highest percentage on defense at 3.90%, followed by the US at 3.49%.
+In FY 2025, 31 NATO members met the target of spending at least 2% of their GDP on defense, based on estimates.
+Poland spent the highest percentage on defense at 4.4%, followed by Lithuania at 4.0%.

 What is Article V?